bfh-teaching/sda2-workshops/challenge02-config/README.md

 ### 2. Deploy to Coolify

-1. Create new service in Coolify
+1. Create new resource in Coolify with a public repo
-2. Point to your forked repo
+2. Point to your forked repo and set the base-path to `challenge02-config`
 3. Before deploying, add environment variables:
     - API_KEY = your-secret-key-123
     - DEBUG = true